 Dodge Data & Analytics

-NEW YORK – March 7, 2019 – The Dodge Momentum Index lost 4.4% in February, falling to 146.9 (2000=100) from the revised January reading of 153.6.
+The Dodge Momentum Index increased 0.5% in March to 145.5 (2000=100) from the revised February reading of 144.8.
 The Momentum Index, issued by Dodge Data & Analytics, is a monthly measure of the first (or initial) report for nonresidential building projects in planning, which have been shown to lead construction spending for nonresidential buildings by a full year.
-Both components of the Momentum Index lost steam in February – the institutional component moved 5.9% lower, while the commercial component dropped 3.4%.
+The March uptick was due to a 2.8% increase in the commercial component of the Momentum Index, while the institutional component fell 3.0%.